xcontcom/fractogenesis/README.md

 Open any folder and launch `index.html` in a browser.
 Each module is standalone and requires no build step or server.

+It generates random fractals using a random rule (for CA) or a random kernel (for convolution).
+Just refresh the page for another random fractal.

 ---

 ## 🖼️ Previews